 The Game Plan: Figure out who's going to be designing your album.
-Some photogs do it themselves; some hire designers; others work with third-party album companies.
+Some photographers do it themselves, some hire designers and others work with third-party album companies.
 Whoever it is, be sure to communicate your ideas and needs with them in advance.

 Step 5: Consider Extras

-Some photogs offer mini albums that can fit in the palm of your hand (or in your purse) -- great for passing out to family.
-Or rethink the way you hang your couple portrait in your home: Gallery-wrapped canvas (a photo print on canvas, stretched over a hidden wood frame) is a modern take on the traditional display.
+Some photographers offer mini albums that can fit in the palm of your hand (or in your purse)—great for passing out to family.
+Or think about the way you'd like to hang your couple portrait in your home—you can get a print gramed or have it in wrapped canvas (a photo print on canvas, stretched over a hidden wood frame).

 The Game Plan: Make sure you understand album and extras pricing up front.
-Oftentimes, albums aren't included in the final package price.
-If so, budget accordingly.
+Oftentimes, albums aren't included in the final photography package price, so be sure to budget accordingly.